 Once it was finished putting everything inside the home, the creature pulled on some green hands and picked up a shiny, sharp-looking object on a long trunk, slinging it over its shoulder.
 It approached one of the Truffula trees, looking up at the pink fluffy tufts that swayed in the afternoon breeze.
 Then, the creature swung the object over its head and struck the tree in a loud, wood-splintering crack.
 It echoed throughout the forest, making it tremble.
 The animals gasped in horror and then retreated.

-A gruesome wound began to form on her leg; blood trickled down towards her foot.
+Fiora let out a cry of pain.
+She looked down and saw that a gruesome wound began to form on her leg; blood trickled down towards her foot.
 For as the sprite of the forest, Fiora always felt what the trees felt: happy, sadness...their pain when they were sick and old.
-But this was something she never experienced before.
+But this was something she had never experienced before.
 Whatever the creature had used on the tree, it hurt so much!

 The creature suddenly stopped, leaving the sharp object stuck in the tree trunk.
-It looked around confused: it heard Fiora's cry!
+It looked around confused.

 Fiora clapped a hand to her mouth; she had to stay hidden.
 She couldn't let the creature find her.
 With a shrug, the creature went back to striking the tree; Fiora heard its anguished cries.
 With each blow, it was worse as the next.